struktapp/struktapp.github.io/README.md

 ### Building Packages

-The first step in developing your package will require you to install `strukt-framework` and execute `composer exec strukt-cfg` command that will create your folder structure.
+The first step in developing your package will require you to install `strukt-framework` and execute `composer exec strukt` command that will create your folder structure.
 You'll need to create `src` and `package` folders.

 See structure of package below: